timothyb0912/blog/_posts/2021-10-10-Questions-for-introspection.md

   - "What needs do we hope to meet by achieving these alternative consequences?"
   - "What goals can most swiftly make these alternative consequences a reality?"
   - "What immediate tasks are necessary to achieve those goals?"
-- "What alternative decisions could we have made?"
+- "What alternative decisions could we make in the future?"
   Brainstorm MANY alternatives.
-- "What alternative circumstances could occur?"
+- "What alternative circumstances could occur in the future?"

 #### Counterfactual